People for Animals

-People For Animals is one of India’s largest animal welfare organisations, originally founded by Maneka Gandhi in 1992.
+People For Animals is one of India's largest animal welfare organisations, originally founded by Maneka Gandhi in 1992.
 Currently, the headquarters of this organisation is located in New Delhi, with over 100 regional units located around India.

-As both a non-governmental and non-profitable association, People For Animals core purpose is for the maintenance of animal rights and welfare in India, with an aim to establish various animal welfare centres across India’s 600 districts.
+As both a non-governmental and non-profitable association, People For Animals core purpose is for the maintenance of animal welfare in India, with an aim to establish various animal welfare centres across India's 600 districts.